smithclay/lambdium/readme.md

 * node.js + npm
 * `make`

+#### Suggested Reading

+The function interacts with the [headless Chromium](https://chromium.googlesource.com/chromium/src/+/lkgr/headless/README.md) process using the [Chrome Remote Debugger Protocol](https://chromedevtools.github.io/devtools-protocol/)—not Selenium.

+Since this Lambda function is written using node.js, it uses the CRDP client library for node.js called [chrome-remote-interface](https://github.com/cyrus-and/chrome-remote-interface).

 #### Installing dependencies

-The Chrome binary is too large for Github, you need to fetch it here.
+The headless chromium binary is too large for Github, you need to fetch it here.
+[Marco Lüthy](https://github.com/adieuadieu) has an excellent post on Medium about how he built chromium for for AWS Lambda [here](https://medium.com/@marco.luethy/running-headless-chrome-on-aws-lambda-fa82ad33a9eb).

 ```sh
     $ ./fetch-dependencies.sh